Warsama-Gabriel/wg_view_tool/README.md

 # WgViewTool

-> This is a gem that will create view methods as tools for applications I will be using.
+> I made a gem that will hold custom view methods that are shared between different applications.

 ## Installation